 Set Class Weight

 You can set the class weight for every class when the dataset is unbalanced.
 Let’s say you have 5000 samples of class dog and 45000 samples of class not-dog than you feed in class_weight = {0: 5, 1: 0.5}.
-That gives class “dog” 10 times the weight of class “not-dog” means that in your loss function you assign a higher value to these instances.
+That gives class “dog” 10 times the weight of class “not-dog” which means that in your loss function, you assign a higher value to these instances.

 The loss becomes a weighted average when the weight of each sample is specified by class_weight and its corresponding class.